 AS a presidential candidate, Joe Biden campaigned on one of the most ambitious domestic policy agendas in decades.
 The sweeping policy initiatives envisioned by President-elect Joe Biden and Vice President-elect Kamala Harris could have profound implications not only for citizens but also for state and local governments.
-These policies propose a fundamental recasting of federal-state relations, one that has been likened to the 1930s’ New Deal,1 the 1960s’ Great Society,2 and other historical shifts.
+These policies propose a fundamental recasting of federal-state relations, one that has been likened to the 1930s’ New Deal,1 the 1960s’ Great Society2 and other historical shifts.

 From health care to the economy, from transportation to housing, the Biden campaign proposed a more robust federal role in the priorities and operations of state and local governments.
 Given that any legislation will require the cooperation of Congress, including a potentially Republican-majority US Senate, it is not clear to what extent Biden’s legislative agenda will become reality.
-Much can be accomplished through executive action, however, and depending on what elements of Biden’s proposed policies become reality, there could be a significant impact to state and local governments.
+Much can be accomplished through executive action, however and depending on what elements of Biden’s proposed policies become reality, there could be a significant impact to state and local governments.

 Four major themes stand out in Biden’s policy initiatives:

 This vision, if enacted, is likely to mean more federal influence on state and local government operations.
 These proposals will come with additional funding but are likely to bring more oversight as well.
-For example, Biden has proposed that federal surface transportation block grants be made contingent on developing a plan for inclusionary zoning and that other federal funding to communities trigger requirements to proactively examine housing patterns and address policies with a discriminatory effect.9 Biden’s platform also links a variety of federal funding to state and local progress toward various environmental goals.
+For example, Biden has proposed that federal surface transportation block grants be made contingent on developing a plan for inclusionary zoning and that other federal funding to communities trigger requirements to proactively examine housing patterns and address policies with a discriminatory effect.9 Biden’s platform also links a variety of federal funding to state and local progress towards various environmental goals.

-Some of the Biden proposals that have attracted considerable attention are those that involve expanded access to government services, such as free tuition at public colleges for families earning less than US$125,000 per year and dropping Medicare eligibility from 65 to 60 years of age.10 While these proposals garner headlines, they also require Congressional action, while a number of less publicized plans could also have a significant impact on state and local governments.
-In areas ranging from infrastructure to child welfare to unemployment assistance, state and local officials may soon be dealing with new federal guidelines and perhaps be expected to execute on new or expanded programs.
+Some of the Biden proposals that have attracted considerable attention are those that involve expanded access to government services, such as free tuition at public colleges for families earning less than US$125,000 per year and dropping Medicare eligibility from 65 to 60 years of age.10 While these proposals garner headlines, they also require Congressional action, while a number of less publicised plans could also have a significant impact on state and local governments.
+In areas ranging from infrastructure to child welfare to unemployment assistance, state and local officials may soon be dealing with new federal guidelines and perhaps be expected to execute on new or expanded programmes.

 State and local governments are often the front lines of federal action, the place where the rubber meets the road for service delivery.
 A Biden administration could bring greater federal funding to achieve desired outcomes—something most state and local governments will welcome.
 But this funding could also come with new challenges and additional requirements.
 The traditional federal-state relationship will be tested, as it always is, as the new administration brings a new approach.
 Cities, too, could experience significant changes.
-The actual execution of policy will come down to management nuts and bolts, as the public workforce, IT systems, and processes will need to adapt to disruptive change.
+The actual execution of policy will come down to management nuts and bolts, as the public workforce, IT systems and processes will need to adapt to disruptive change.

 Given the bold blueprint laid out by Biden during his campaign, the coming months will be anything but dull for state and local officials.

 To achieve his vision of long-term prosperity, Biden has pledged to invest nearly US$3.5 trillion aligned to these four pillars over the next decade, much of it within his first term.
-How much of this federal investment will materialize is contingent on the cooperation of Congress, including a potentially Republican-majority Senate.
+How much of this federal investment will materialise is contingent on the cooperation of Congress, including a potentially Republican-majority Senate.

 Innovation in manufacturing: To boost American manufacturing, Biden has pledged what his campaign has described as the most aggressive government investment in the US economy since World War II: US$400 billion in government procurement of US-based goods and services over the next four years.
-Another US$300 billion over the next four years would go toward new research and development, primarily in US-based technologies.11
+Another US$300 billion over the next four years would go towards new research and development, primarily in US-based technologies.11

-Environmental sustainability: Biden has pledged to invest US$2 trillion over four years to significantly advance the use of clean energy in the electricity, transportation, and building sectors.
+Environmental sustainability: Biden has pledged to invest US$2 trillion over four years to significantly advance the use of clean energy in the electricity, transportation and building sectors.
 The plan says these investments will not only create millions of additional jobs and new business opportunities but also build a sustainable infrastructure base to ensure long-term economic prosperity and a cleaner environment.
 “These are the most critical investments we can make for the long-term health and vitality of both the American economy and the physical health and safety of the American people,” said Biden.12

 Racial equity and economic justice: Biden has also vowed to narrow the racial wealth gap in the United States through a number of measures aimed at building a more equitable economic system.
 His plans include leveraging billions in federal funds to support minority-owned businesses and expanding the role of the Federal Reserve to address racial gaps in the economy.15